 Factory-Built Housing Revenue Recognition - Wholesale.
 Revenue from homes sold to independent distributors, builders, communities and developers is generally recognized when the home is shipped, at which time title passes and it is probable that substantially all of the consideration will be received.
 Homes sold to independent distributors are generally either paid upon shipment or floor plan financed by the independent distributor through standard industry financing arrangements, which can include repurchase agreements.
-Manufacturing sales financed under floor plan arrangements that include repurchase agreements are reduced by a provision for estimated repurchase obligations (see Note 16).
+Manufacturing sales financed under floor plan arrangements that include repurchase agreements are reduced by a reserve for repurchase commitments (see Note 17).

 Some of our independent distributors operate multiple sales outlets.
-No independent distributor accounted for 10% or more of factory-built housing revenue during any fiscal year within the three-year period ended April 2, 2022.
+No independent distributor accounted for 10% or more of factory-built housing revenue during any fiscal year within the three-year period ended April 1, 2023.